cyamahat/three-gpu-pathtracer-examples/README.md

 leverages [three-mesh-bvh](https://github.com/gkjohnson/three-mesh-bvh) and WebGL 2 to deliver high-quality, physically based rendering (PBR) on the GPU.
 Key features include support for the GGX surface model, materials information, textures, normal maps, emission, environment maps, tiled rendering.
 As a result, path tracing also supports reflection and refraction of optical materials!

-This Github project demonstrates *three-gpu-pathtracer*'s ability to simulate realistic PBR for optical parts.
+This GitHub repository demonstrates *three-gpu-pathtracer*'s ability to simulate realistic PBR for optical parts.
 The demonstration focuses on three standard optical prisms: the **Dove prism**, the **right-angle prism**, and the **Amici roof prism**.
 When combined, these prisms form the core optical system of a **panoramic telescope** (or 𝕽𝖚𝖓𝖉𝖇𝖑𝖎𝖈𝖐𝖋𝖊𝖗𝖓𝖗𝖔𝖍𝖗 in German).

 ### Examples: PBR with Optical Prisms